Uglybeard/monsters-cosmo-holo-cards/README.md

 # Monsters Cosmo Holo Cards

-The following list contains photographs of Monsters 1/1 (Cosmo Holo) cards that have already been found.
-In case you are in possession of a card not on this list, please contact [@Uglybeard]( https://t.me/Uglybeard) or [@BabaFaba](https://t.me/Baba_Faba) on Telegram or make a pull request directly on Github so that we can update the list and keep track of all the cards released so far.
+The following list contains Monster!
+1/1 (Cosmo Holo) cards that have already been found.
+If you have a card that is not on this list, please contact [@Uglybeard]( https://t.me/Uglybeard) or [@BabaFaba](https://t.me/Baba_Faba) on Telegram or make a pull request directly on Github attaching a photo of the front and back so that we can update the list and keep track of all the cards pulled so far.

 ## Card List